MathiAs2Pique/Fivem-Proxy-Install.sh/README.md

 **Feel free to DM me on Discord for help: MathiAs2Pique_#1717**

 ## Requirements
-- Debian-based Linux distribution or CentOS/Fedora
+- Debian linux distribution (Tested on debian 10/11)
 - Root access
 - A domain name
 - A FiveM/RedM server